 A 4-pin low power connector is provided for the programmer.
-For applications with the seat lift feature, this connector is also used for the seat lift connector.
-To use the programmer in these applications, simply unplug the seat lift connector and plug in the programmer.
+This connector is also used to implement the seat lift feature.
+When you want to use the programmer, unplug the seat lift connector and plug in the programmer.

 WIRING: STANDARD INSTALLATION